Kauto/better-sqlite3-helper/README.md

 ## Migrations

-The migration in this library mimics the migration system of the excelent library [sqlite](https://www.npmjs.com/package/sqlite) by Kriasoft.
-You create a `migrations`-directory in your root and create `sql`-files that are seperated in a up- and a down-part:
+The migration in this library mimics the migration system of the excellent [sqlite](https://www.npmjs.com/package/sqlite) by Kriasoft.

+To use this feature you have to create a `migrations`-directory in your root.
+Inside you create `sql`-files that are seperated in a up- and a down-part:

 ##### `migrations/001-initial-schema.sql`